bbredesen/roomba_wall/README.md

 pad on the front of the board.
 Use the corrected Gerber zip file in this repo if if you plan to send them to another fab house.

+**NOTE:** as of 2023-02-20, I no longer have a local copy of the BOM or schematic and Upverter's "Classic" design mode is not allowing me to login and the link above gets a bad gateway error.
+When and if I can login, I'll pull and post the files.

-BOM csv file is in the repo.
+~~BOM csv file is in the repo.~~

 (BOM TODO)